Kevin Doets

 Kevin Doets (/nl/; born 5 May 1998) is a Dutch professional darts player who competes in Professional Darts Corporation (PDC) events.
-Before winning a PDC Tour Card in 2022, Doets won the 2019 Catalonia Open in the British Darts Organisation (BDO) and two PDC Challenge Tour titles.
-He is a one-time PDC ranking finalist, finishing as runner-up at Players Championship 20 on the 2023 PDC Pro Tour.
-He reached the last 16 at the 2025 PDC World Championship.
+A PDC Tour Card holder since 2022, Doets won his first PDC ranking title at Players Championship 13 in 2026.
+He reached the last 16 of the PDC World Championship in both 2025 and 2026.

-In his youth career, Doets won three PDC Development Tours and gold medals in the World Darts Federation (WDF)'s WDF Europe Youth Cup.
+In his early career, Doets found success in the PDC secondary tours, winning two Challenge Tours and three Development Tours.
+He also won the 2019 Catalonia Open under the British Darts Organisation (BDO) system.
+He contested his first PDC ranking final at Players Championship 20 in 2023.
+He defeated Luke Woodhouse 8–5 to win his first PDC ranking title in May 2026, followed by his maiden European Tour final at the Austrian Darts Open six days later.

 Career

 2019–2021

 In 2019, Doets won the Catalonia Open, defeating Carlos Arola 6–3 in the final.
 He reached the quarter-finals at the 2019 Dutch Open.

 Doets found much success on the PDC Challenge Tour and PDC Development Tour in 2020 and 2021.
 He won his first Development Tour title in Event Five of 2020 and followed that with his first Challenge Tour title two weeks later.
 He added additional Challenge Tour and Development Tour wins in 2021.

 Doets made the semi-finals of the 2021 PDC World Youth Championship, beating reigning champion Bradley Brooks along the way before losing to eventual champion Ted Evetts.

 Despite not having a PDC Tour Card, Doets qualified for the 2021 Players Championship Finals, where he lost in the first round to Michael van Gerwen.